pdavenport/TypescriptCrashCourse/TypeScript101/Chap2/2functions.md

 };
 ```

-To define the expected types using ES2015 destructuring, just replace 'forecast' with the destructuring from above
+To define the expected types using ES2015 destructuring, just replace `forecast` with the destructuring from above

 ```tsx
 const logWeather3 = (forecast: { date: Date; weather: string }): void => {